-Personalization is instrumental in driving user interaction (88% of Marketers have reported seeing data backed improvements with personalization), but we’ve seen a major shift in how consumers respond to content.
+Personalization is instrumental in driving user interaction (88% of marketers have reported seeing data-backed improvements with personalization).
+But we’ve seen a major shift in how consumers respond to content.
 Personalizing content with a subscriber name was once considered sufficient, but not so much anymore.
 What consumers want now is content that is relevant and tailored specifically towards their individual needs.
-That kind of personalization requires understanding your customer’s personas and behavior, and then incorporating those actions into your content to create a content marketing strategy that is impactful.
+That kind of personalization requires understanding your customer’s personas and behavior, and then incorporating those actions into your content to create a content marketing strategy that works.

 Benefits of Using Dynamic Content for Personalization

-Dynamic content has gained popularity among marketers for personalization because of these key advantages:
+Dynamic content has gained popularity among marketers for personalization because it:

-Saves Time: Dynamic content mitigates the trouble of updating engagement lists for specific content.
-Rather than having to create a customized copy for each segment, marketers save time by having a copy that can be sent to all subscribers.
+Saves Time: Rather than having to create a customized version of a message or campaign for each audience segment, marketers save time by having one version with automated customizations that can be sent to all subscribers.
 This reduces the time spent building the various required templates.

 How to Create Dynamic Content Campaigns

-Creating Dynamic Content for your SMS and email campaigns is simpler than you might think, especially using our Personalization platform.
+Creating Dynamic Content for your SMS and email campaigns is simpler than you might think, especially using our personalization solutions.
 Just follow these steps:

-Determine Layout: Once you know how many variations you’ll need you can begin determining where content blocks will go and what will be displayed to each subscriber.
+2) Determine Layout: Once you know how many variations you’ll need you can begin determining where content blocks will go and what will be displayed to each group.

-Add Values via CSV: Include logic (conditional comparison operators) in the content that will dictate the message that the user will receive based on the values uploaded through CSV.
+3) Add Values via CSV: Include logic (conditional comparison operators) in the content that will dictate the message users will receive based on the values uploaded through CSV.
 This CSV will include the channel ID, MSISDN, or email address, opt-in date and display data.

-A/B Testing: Understanding how you’ll gauge the success of each campaign and how you’ll measure user interaction with the content is critical to creating impactful messages.
+4) A/B Test: Understanding how you’ll gauge the success of each campaign and how you’ll measure user interaction with the content is critical to creating effective messages.
 Using Airship’s Performance Analytics you’ll be able to track user engagement across multiple campaigns.

 Dynamic Content in SMS

-In SMS, dynamic content can be as simple as personalizing your customers’ name in the message or go more in-depth by including flight numbers, departure times and links.
+In SMS, dynamic content can go from simply adding your customer’s name to a message all the way to adding customized flight numbers, departure times and links.